d4julian/Slash-Discord/README.md

 ![Image](https://cdn.discordapp.com/attachments/529496121790169119/549811951450980362/b42318a6b4d89a607035038d5d31ba9c.png)
 ## Warning!
 Extremely simple.
 Edit the `slashdiscord.conf` file located in your config folder Everything about this plugin is customizable.

+## Support
-If you need any help, please contact us [Here](https://discord.gg/mGgfyaS)
+If you need any help, please contact us on [Discord](https://discord.gg/mGgfyaS)

 ## Commands
 Only one command for this plugin.
 You guessed it! **/discord**